airmetal/salt-dimensiondata/README.md

-## Instructions to install and use SaltStack develop branch
+## Instructions to create a complete SaltStack environment on Red Hat Linux

 Note:  These instructions have only been tested on Red Hat Linux 7.
 Logically they should also work for Red Hat 6 and Centos 6 & 7.